Placing Criteria (Series Ladders)

 Competitions will be held in a similar format and run lengths may vary depending on the number of entrants and other factors.

-Majority of SPL competitions use the single run format.
+Majority of SPL competitions use the single run format but other formats may be used when needed:

 Competitor conditions of Entry

-- Entrants under the influence of drugs or alcohol will be refused entry, and
+Entrants under the influence of drugs or alcohol will be refused entry.

 Competitor injury during heat